StimulCross/donation-alerts/packages/api/README.md

 According to the official [documentation](https://www.donationalerts.com/apidoc#introduction__http_api_requests__limitations), Donation Alerts API limits requests to the API methods for each application by 60 requests per minute, making it 1 request per second.

 The library, by default, limits the number of requests to 1 per second.
-This means that if you run, for example, 60 concurrent requests at the same time, they will be executed sequentially at 1 request per second.
+This means if you run, for example, 60 concurrent requests at the same time, they will be executed sequentially at 1 request per second.

-To manage rate limit behavior you can pass [rateLimiterOptions](https://stimulcross.github.io/donation-alerts/interfaces/api.ApiConfig.html#rateLimiterOptions) to the ApiClient constructor:
+To manage rate limit behavior, you can pass [rateLimiterOptions](https://stimulcross.github.io/donation-alerts/interfaces/api.ApiConfig.html#rateLimiterOptions) to the `ApiClient` constructor:

 ```ts
 import { ApiClient } from '@donation-alerts/api';